-An Outdoor Place to Visit in Madrid: Parque del Retiro
+One of the Outdoor Things to Do in Madrid: Visit Parque del Retiro

 Retiro, a 350-acre park in the center of Madrid, is a perfect place to lull on a hot day.
 Once owned by the Spanish Monarchy, it reverted to public use in the late 19th century.

-It’s an attractive place with statues and sculptures, as well as lakes (with rowboats), ponds, and a formal French garden.
+Officially named Parque del Buen Retiro, It’s an attractive place with statues and sculptures, as well as lakes (with rowboats), ponds, a formal French garden, and the beautiful “Crystal Palace.”
 There are also concerts and a puppet theater for children.
 It’s a relatively quiet place during the week but a bit more raucous on Sunday.